 FOLLOW THE STAKEHOLDER CONSULTATION

-The following stakeholder consultation webinars were held in October to get stakeholder input from different user-groups to inform the development of a Green Finance Taxonomy for South Africa.
+The following stakeholder consultation webinars were held in October and November 2020 to get stakeholder input from different user-groups to inform the development of a Green Finance Taxonomy for South Africa.

 - October 12 – Policy Makers and Government Agencies

 - October 16 – Financial Market Practitioners